 We believe the theater is a great classroom, teaching children with disabilities life skills that carry them into adulthood (and all while having fun)!

 People with developmental disabilities are often misunderstood, and society has a largely inaccurate idea of their limitations and abilities.
 My little sister, Emma, was born with Down syndrome, and I was quick to underestimate her abilities.
 After years of watching my mom make a way for her and seeing Emma arise to the occasion, I began to recognize how people with developmental disabilities tend most often remain undermined and excluded.

 But research suggests that providing society with information and contact, creates understanding and empathy, which are the two ingredients needed to transform negative attitudes into inclusive mindsets.
-That’s why theater is so important.
+That’s why the arts are so important.

 During my senior year in college, I decided to make a documentary about this, featuring six performers with developmental disabilities.
-1,200 people showed up to the premiere, and little did I know that was just the beginning.
+1,200 people showed up to the premiere, and little did we know, that was just the beginning.

 Now People Like Us is a non-profit helping other cities start arts programs for people with developmental disabilities.

 Platforming performers with disabilities provides the space for self-advocacy and the opportunity for people with disabilities to transform society’s perceptions about themselves.
-We hope you’ll join us in giving people with disabilities a voice and stage in our societies.
+We hope you’ll join us in giving people with disabilities a platform and voice in your community.